Workers Compensation Board of Prince Edward Island

 Warehouse Safety: It's No Mystery (top)

 This video is designed to inform employees about the most common hazards in warehouses and how to avoid them.
 The program explains the importance of good housekeeping, hazard communication, wearing personal protective equipment (PPE) and paying attention to ergonomics.
 It also shows how to minimize back injuries and work safely with and around forklifts at the loading dock.
-DVD and VHS.
+DVD.
 Electrolab/Coastal (22 minutes).
 English, French (2004).
-Industry: All.
+Industry: All, Food Processing, Manufacturing.

 We Miss David (top)